berceanu/sliceplots/docs/usage.rst

 used, by passing :code:`norm=colors.LogNorm()` or \
 :code:`norm=colors.SymLogNorm(linthresh=1e-4)`.

-You can download all the code from this document as a Python script :jupyter-download:script:`sliceplots` \
+You can download all the code from this document as a Python script :jupyter-download:script:`sliceplots_usage` \
-or as a Jupyter notebook :jupyter-download:notebook:`sliceplots`.
+or as a Jupyter notebook :jupyter-download:notebook:`sliceplots_usage`.